-A group of self-advocates, siblings and friends age 16-25 who envision a better tomorrow for everyone.
+A group of self-advocates, siblings and youths age 15-25 who envision a better tomorrow for everyone.

 focus of the program

-Address issues the youths are most interested in (not just disability).
-Topics include race, immigration, inequity, sexuality, ableism, environmentalism, civil and human rights, animal rights, and lots more.
+Building community around issues that are important to the youths.
+Topics include disability, race, immigration, inequity, sexuality, environmentalism, civil and human rights, animal rights, and lots more.